Tantalor93/dnspyre/docs/index.md

 Flags:
       --[no-]help              Show context-sensitive help (also try --help-long and --help-man).
-  -s, --server="127.0.0.1"     Server represents (plain DNS, DoT, DoH or DoQ) server, which will be benchmarked.
-Format depends on the
+  -s, --server=SERVER          Server represents (plain DNS, DoT, DoH or DoQ) server, which will be benchmarked.
+Format depends
-                               DNS protocol, that should be used for DNS benchmark.
-For plain DNS (either over UDP or TCP) the format is
-                               <IP/host>[:port], if port is not provided then port 53 is used.
-For DoT the format is <IP/host>[:port],
-                               if port is not provided then port 853 is used.
+                               on the DNS protocol, that should be used for DNS benchmark.
+For plain DNS (either over UDP or TCP) the format is <IP/host>[:port], if port is not provided then port 53 is used.
+For DoT the format is <IP/host>[:port], if port is not provided then port 853 is used.
 For DoH the format is https://<IP/host>[:port][/path] or http://<IP/host>[:port][/path], if port is not provided then either 443 or 80 port is used.
 If no path is provided, then /dns-query is used.
 For DoQ the format is quic://<IP/host>[:port], if port is not provided then port 853 is used.
-  -t, --type=A ...
+If no server is provided, then system resolver is used or 127.0.0.1 -t, --type=A ...
 Query type.
 Repeatable flag.
-If multiple query types are specified then each query will be duplicated for
+If multiple query types are specified then each query will be duplicated for each type.
-                               each type.
-  -n, --number=NUMBER          How many times the provided queries are repeated.
+  -n, --number=1               How many times the provided queries are repeated.
 Note that the total number of queries issued =
                                types*number*concurrency*len(queries).
   -c, --concurrency=1          Number of concurrent queries to issue.
   -l, --rate-limit=0           Apply a global questions / second rate limit.